zmnmxlntr/hg/README.md

 This script collects entries as they're posted in a Hunger Games thread and enters them into the simulator for you.

-Works in Firefox, Chrome, and Opera, with or without 4chan X. Not tested on anything else.
+Works in Firefox, Chrome/Chromium, and Opera, with or without 4chan X. Not tested on anything else.
 Tested on Windows.
 Seems to also work on Mac.
 Not yet tested on Linux.

 # Installation
 ### Firefox